cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 `Port` and `authenticate` are as defined in [ICS 5](../ics-005-port-allocation).

-`commit` is a generic collision-resistant hash function, the specifics of which must be agreed on by the modules utilising the channel.
+`hash` is a generic collision-resistant hash function, the specifics of which must be agreed on by the modules utilising the channel.

 `Identifier`, `get`, `set`, `delete`, `getCurrentHeight`, and module-system related primitives are as defined in [ICS 24](../ics-024-host-requirements).